nbuilder/nbuilder/README.md

 Unit - The class under test is completely isolated by use of stubs or mocks.
 Integration - Classes tested together.
-Functional - 'Real life' tests and documentation.

 ##### Continuous Integration

-NBuilder uses [TeamCity](http://teamcity.codebetter.com/project.html?projectId=NBuilder) hosted by [CodeBetter](http://codebetter.com/) for continuous integration.
+NBuilder uses [AppVeyor](https://ci.appveyor.com/project/NBuilder) for continuous integration.